4.3.6 Displaying Supporting Data in Worksheet Header Rows

 - To move the contents of a built-in label row (e.g. Comments) to a user-defined parameter row, double-click on the built-in row heading; or right-click and choose Set As User Parameter.
 These actions open a Move to User Parameter Row box where you can enter the name of your user-defined parameter and move the row content to the user-defined parameter row.

-- While all label row data are stored as string data, numeric-like data in Parameters and User-Defined Parameters rows can be formatted like numeric data.
-Right-click on a row header or cell, select Set Parameters Style: More and choose Properties.
-On the Format tab, set Format and Display.
+- Numbers in Parameters and User-Defined Parameters rows can be formatted like numeric data in the data portion of the worksheet.
+Right-click on a row header or cell, select Set Parameter/User-Defined Style: More.
+In opened Format Cells tab, you can set Format and Display.
+See the details in this section.

 Formatting User Parameters Data